 It is important to note that if you receive the card only to cancel it before your second annual fee is due, you will lose any remaining Chase points in your account.

 In the end, Chase Sapphire Reserve is a card that will appeal to a lot of people – despite its high annual fee.
 It might make sense for you if you spend $300 a year in travel and are able to use the $750 worth of points – and if you can absorb a $550 charge to your account right after you apply.

 If you find a $550 a year card just too hard to swallow, you might consider other options.
 Until the Chase Sapphire Reserve came along, the Chase Sapphire Preferred Card was considered a valuable option.
 It sometimes gets passed over amid the hoopla of its pricier cousin, but it is still a solid card – and at $95 a year, a lot cheaper.

-It earns double Chase points on travel and dining, and it comes with 60,000 points as a sign-up bonus which is worth the same as the Chase Sapphire Reserve’s sign-up bonus (because of how Chase values the points when you have different cards).
+It earns double Chase points on travel and dining, and it comes with a 60,000-point sign-up bonus (after spending $4,000 on purchases in the first 3 months) which is worth the same as the Chase Sapphire Reserve’s sign-up bonus (because of how Chase values the points when you have different cards).